WelfLowe/RLAgents/README.md

 # RLAgents

-1. First task: simple regresion model
+1. task: simple regresion model

+- Unerstand and run the Simple Regression notebook
+- Improve the performance by selecting different predictor variables, using other/more predictor variables, remove outliers etc.